Aleks272/PWP-Webbipojat/meetings.md

 ### Action points
 *List here the actions points discussed with assistants*

-- Instead of having PublicList and PrivateList separately, save movie/series entries to one list and have a boolean value specifying whether the list is public or private.
+- Instead of having PublicList and PrivateList separately, save movie/series entries to one list and have a boolean value specifying whether the list is public or private.(Done)
 - Update previous plans in wiki according to changes made in later stages of the project.
 - Include genre-field in Content-database model

 ## Meeting 3.
-* **DATE:**
+* **DATE:** 14.3.2025
 * **ASSISTANTS:**

 ### Minutes
 *Summary of what was discussed during the meeting*

+API implementation in good state, authentication and authorization for watchlist endpoints implemented.
+Linting was lacking.
+Circular import problems were reported by pylint, these need to be investigated.
+The API documentation did not include `/auth`-endpoint, and the documentation regarding watchlist creation was a bit outdated, needs to be updated.

 ### Action points
 *List here the actions points discussed with assistants*
+- Add instructions for linting and ensure it works (Done)
+- Solve circular imports
+- Update documentation regarding authentication and watchlist endpoints
+- Update code according to Pylint output
+- Add authorization for user modification